estebantechdev/dev-environment-setup/Steps to add an animated GIF to a GitHub repository.md

 Download the converted file.

-To review the GIF file animation quality, RIGHT CLICK on it, and then select Image Viewer.
+To review the GIF file animation quality, RIGHT CLICK on it, and then select Image Viewer or Gwenview.

 ## Add the file to the repository